• Skip to primary navigation

 Are dehydrated strawberries the same as freeze dried?

-No, dehydrated and freeze dried are two different things.
-To freeze dry strawberries you would need a very expensive machine.
+Both are dehydrated, but to freeze dry them you would need a very expensive machine.
 If that’s what you’re after it’s best just to purchase freeze dried strawberries.

 When the strawberries have been properly dehydrated, they will be dry to the touch.
 Jar them for 24 hours, then open the jar and feel them.
 If they are damp put them back in dehydrator for a little while.